Leo-nova/Project-Arken/README.md

 For beginners:
 1. Open the [`Cognito`](./Cognito/) folder
 2. Start with [**Cognito-V1-Origin.md**](./Cognito/Cognito-V1-Origin.md) and copy the content.
-3. Copy and paste, then generate the Persona you want (e.g., teacher, tool, chat role). (e.g., teachers, tools, chat personas)
+3. Copy and paste, then generate the Persona you want (e.g., teacher, tool, chat role).
 4. Experience Personas powered by Cognito.

 For experienced developers or users: